binwangwork/phdmacro/README.md

 3. 10.13.
 We learned the two-period model with consumption-saving tradeoff.
 We showed the competative equilibrium and social optimum of this model.
 You should know what the key consumption-tradeoff is, namely what the Euler equation bears and what the **Ricardian equivalence** is.

 4. 10.20.
 Please download the lecture notes of [Chapter 2](https://github.com/binwangwork/phdmacro/blob/gh/chapter%202.pdf).
 [Answer of Problem Set 1](https://github.com/binwangwork/phdmacro/blob/gh/PS1%20answer.pdf) is posted.
+We learned a finite-horizon optimal growth model.
+We showed why Euler equation and "transversality condition" are both sufficient and neccesary for the solution.
+We numerically solved this model by Matlab.
+You can also watch the recorded videos on bilibili: [part 1](https://www.bilibili.com/video/BV1ka411A7fV), [part 2](https://www.bilibili.com/video/BV16K4y177kC), [part 3](https://www.bilibili.com/video/BV1wi4y177Rr),[part 4](https://www.bilibili.com/video/BV1ft4y1Y7FD).